Fair Allocation based on Diminishing Differences: Existence of NDD-Proportional Allocations

-(a) For all $i$: $|n\cdot X_i| \geq |\allitems| \implies n\cdot |X_i| \geq M.$ But this must be an equality since the total number of items in all $n$ bundles is exactly $M$.
+(a) For all $i\in\allagents$: $|n\cdot X_i| \geq |\allitems| \implies n\cdot |X_i| \geq m.$ But this must be an equality since the total number of items in all $n$ bundles is exactly $m$.
 Therefore, the total number of items is $n\cdot |X_i|$ which is an integer multiple of $n$.

 (b) For all $i$, the level of the best item in $n\cdot X_i$ must be weakly larger than the level of the best item in $\allitems$.
-So for every $i$, $X_i$ must contain agent $i$'s best item.
-So the best items of all agents must be different. \end{proof}
+So for all $i\in\allagents$, $X_i$ must contain agent $i$'s best item.
+So the best items of all agents must be different.

-\begin{proof}[Proof of if part] Suppose the two conditions are satisfied.
-We prove that the \emph{balanced round-robin} algorithm (Algorithm \ref{algo:roundrobin}) produces an NDDPR allocation.\footnote{For simplicity we assume the agents truthfully report their rankings to the algorithm.
-Even if one or more agents are not truthful, the allocation will still be NDDPR according to the revealed rankings, as long as the revealed rankings satisfy condition (b).}
+\textbf{(a) and (b)$\implies$ NDDPR:} We show that, if (a) and (b) hold, then the \emph{balanced round-robin} algorithm (Algorithm \ref{algo:roundrobin}) produces an NDDPR allocation.

 Let $X_i$ be the bundle allocated to agent $i$ by balanced-round-robin.
 We prove that $n\cdot X_i \succsim^{NDD}_i \allitems$ by the two conditions of Theorem \ref{thm:X-NDD-Y}.